 - Keep assets in a centralized location by attaching all relevant documents, such as emails and follow-up requests.

-- Keep business development on track by assigning team members and due dates to tasks, then watch the map move throughout the process from “In” to “Done.”
+- Keep business development on track by assigning team members and due dates to tasks, then watch the map move through the process from “Incoming” to “Completed”.

-- The free CRM template is well designed, and allows you to quickly see the automations to set up (for example the pre-appointment checklist, or the automatic arrival of leads when a contact form is processed).
+- The free CRM template is well-designed, and makes it easy to see what automations need to be put in place (for example, the pre-appointment checklist, or the automatic arrival of leads when a contact form is processed).

 - No real reporting in trello apart from the kanban view.
-You will need to implement more automation & be a little creative to adapt it to your business processes.
+You’ll need to set up other automations & be a little creative to adapt it to your business processes.

 Try Pipeline by Trello

 If you’re looking for a simple CRM tool that’s powerful enough to manage your sales pipeline, try Crmble.
-It’s an easy tool to get started with and setting it up in your Trello board will only take a few minutes.
+It’s easy to learn and set up on your Trello board in just a few minutes.
 Here are the different functionalities you will find:

 - Get instant access to your customers’ contact information with the “Crmble fields”.
-A key feature that helps you stay organized and offers consistent data collection and great integration opportunities with third-party services.
+A key feature that helps you stay organized and offers consistent data collection and great integration possibilities with third-party services.